-Mon 10: We explore the north coast of Iceland, in particular
+Tue 3 June: We explore the north coast of Iceland, in particular Skjalfandi Bay - June is the peak time for encountering blue whales in the bay, as well as white-beaked dolphins, minke whales and harbour porpoises.

-Skjalfandi Bay - June is the peak time for encountering blue whales in the bay, as well as white-beaked dolphins, minke whales and harbour porpoises.
-We then visit Grimsey Island for another landing.
-This small island, home to fewer than 100 people and more than a million seabirds, is cut in half by the Arctic Circle - and we will get a chance to stand astride it.
+Wed 4 June: We then visit Grímsey Island for another landing.
+This small island - home to fewer than 100 people and more than a million seabirds - is divided by the Arctic Circle, and we will get a chance to stand astride it.
+Snow buntings, golden plovers, whimbrels and wheatears are summer visitors we also hope to observe whilst exploring this beautiful island.
 The chorus of kittiwakes and fulmars never stops during the long hours of daylight here, but it is the puffins that are the highlight.
-Grimsey is home to one of the largest puffin colonies in Iceland.
+Grímsey is home to one of the largest puffin colonies in Iceland.
 It also has one of the country's largest Arctic tern colonies, and there are black guillemots, common guillemots, Brunnich's guillemots and razorbills galore.
-And that's not to mention all the other birds, from snow buntings to wheatears.